ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 2. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
 Ensure that you are on the **Create new** tab and that **New cluster** is displayed in the **Cluster configurations** list.
 3. Enter the cluster name.
 4. Select the VMware components:
    * If you are an IBM Business Partner, select a license bundle and any additional available VMware components.
    * If you are a non-Business Partner, select the component, edition if any, and specify the licensing option.
    When you choose to Bring Your Own License (BYOL) for VMware vSphere Enterprise Plus, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to request the default vSphere licenses on your ordered bare metal servers to be replaced with your provided licenses.

-    **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
+       You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
 This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
-To replace your ESXi vSphere license, see [Configure license settings for an ESXi host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:external}.
+To replace your ESXi vSphere license, see [Configure license settings for an ESXi host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){: external}.
+       {: important}

 5. Complete the bare metal server settings:
    1. Select the {{site.data.keyword.cloud_notm}} data center to host the cluster.
    2. Select the bare metal server CPU generation.